eriksank/blog/software-engineering/mobile-first.md

 An example of an MVC situation in a website:

 - **Controller:** the Windows start button
 - **View:** the Firefox web browser
 - **Model:** a bunch of python scripts invoked by an apache web server

-Therefore, the term "View-Model" is simply a synonym for the term "Client-Server".
+Therefore, the term "View-Model" is a synonym for the term "Client-Server".

-By the way, the brower's address bar is also a "Controller", because it also helps the user to select which application to run.
+By the way, the browser's address bar is also a "Controller", because it also helps the user to select which application to run.